 Shortness of Breath or Chest Pain: Although this can occasionally be the side effect of your pain medication it could also be a sign of a blood clot.
-You should never ignore these symptoms and should seek medical attention immediately at the nearest Emergency Room.
+You should never ignore these symptoms and should seek medical attention immediately.